alobashev/HyperDomainNet/README.md

 target_class: Anime Painting
 ```
 Note that source_class is not limited to "Photo" or "Human".
 You can put any phrase that lousy describes a new domain.
-Full list of different domains could be found in in /text_domains.
+Full list of different domains could be found in /text_domains.

 ### Notes